bankole7782/office683/README.md

 ## Production Setup

-1. Install flaarum on a server with the instructions at [sae.ng](https://sae.ng/flaarumtuts/pinstall) and make sure the server has a static external address
+1. Install flaarum on a Ubuntu 20.04 server with the instructions at [sae.ng](https://sae.ng/flaarumtuts/pinstall) and make sure the server has a static external address

 1. Point a domain or subdomain to the server's IP.
 This is necessary for https config.